Search job sectors

 It goes without saying that you should enjoy working with computers and other information technology if you want to work in this sector.

 You’ll need to be able to communicate, in writing and when you speak, to get on well with other people and be able to work well in a team.
-You’ll also need to be able to problem solve, thinking up different ways to get to a solution.
+You’ll also need to be able to problem solve.

 Routes into this sector

-- At 18 or 19 many young people do choose to go on to university, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
-However there also other routes to employment and degree level study - through vocational qualifications and apprenticeships.
+- At 18 or 19 your options open further - you may wish to do a higher education/university course, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
+However there are other routes into your chosen career - through apprenticeships and vocational qualifications

-To find out more about the qualifications needed in this sector visit the Sector Skills Council’s website at http://www.e-skills.com/careers/
+To find out more about the qualifications needed in this sector visit the Sector Skills Council’s website at The Tech Partnership

 Websites for vacancies in this area